Amaal-Abdlhaleem/Analyze-Kickstarter-Projects-Using-Power-BI/README.md

 # **Analyze Kickstarter Projects Using Power BI**

-#### In this report, I will explain some analysis and predictions on Kickstarter Projects.
+#### In this report, I will explain some analysis and predictions on Kickstarter Projects until 2018.

 ![1](https://user-images.githubusercontent.com/65326291/132327608-c6cf7804-dbaf-48c6-bdd5-ed6189e73e99.png)